hackie123/Audit_LayerSkip/README.md

 Repeat across `--dataset {gsm8k, cnndm}` × `--model_scale {0.5b, 1.5b}` × `--seed {2024, 42, 123}`, swapping `--ckpt` and the script (`run_layerdrop_timed.py`) for LayerDrop.

 > **Note on the measurement protocol** (paper §7.2): both scripts verify, not assume, three properties — the gated forward pass genuinely differs from an ungated one; the baseline genuinely forces every layer open (not just an unused flag); and inference genuinely skips closed-gate layers rather than computing and discarding them.
 If you modify these scripts, re-verify all three before trusting new numbers.
+LayerRoute is trained against a gate-regularized language-modeling objective only (Eq.
+9 in the paper) — no auxiliary classification signal is used; its original release's tool-call/planning skip-differential claim did not reproduce under multi-seed testing and has been withdrawn (paper §7.1, footnote 1).

 **Step 3 — score the full matrix:**